Generalized NS-algebras: NS-algebras

 It is clear from these formulas that $(A\oplus A,\bt)$ is a graded algebra, when the elements of $A_i$ are assigned the degree $i$.
 Since the graduation is concentrated in degrees $0$ and $1$, it follows that if $\cR=0$ is any $n$-linear relation of $\cC$ and we substitute in $\cR_\bt$ at least two elements from~$A_1$, then we get zero.
 Therefore, any $n$-linear relation of $\cC$ leads to $n+1$ relations, some of which may coincide when $\cR$ is invariant under a non-trivial permutation of its arguments.
 The first $n$ relations are obtained by taking one element in $A_1$ and $n-1$ elements in $A_0$.
-We call these $n$ relations ''of dendriform type'', because they are formally identical to the ones for a $\mathcal{C}$-dendriform algebra as in \cite{opv}, except that here $\star $ means the sum of all three products $\prec $, $\succ $ and $\vee $, not the sum of $\prec $ and $\succ $ as in the case of $\mathcal{C}$-dendriform algebras; in particular, the method of bisuccessors of \cite{baibellier} can also be used to determine these $n$ relations.
-The $(n+1)^{th}$-relation is obtained by taking all the $n$ elements in $A_0$, and by (\ref{eq:boxtimes}) this relation is equivalent to the condition that $(A, \star )\in \mathcal{C}$.
+We call these $n$ relations ''of dendriform type'', because they are formally identical to the ones for a $\mathcal{C}$-dendriform algebra as in \cite{opv}, except that here $\star $ means the sum of all three products $\prec $, $\succ $ and $\vee $, not the sum of $\prec $ and $\succ $ as in the case of $\mathcal{C}$-dendriform algebras; in particular, the operadic method of bisuccessors of \cite{baibellier} can also be used to determine these $n$ relations.
+The $(n+1)^{th}$-relation is obtained by taking all the $n$ elements in $A_0$, i.e., no element in $A_1$, and by (\ref{eq:boxtimes}) this relation is equivalent to the condition that $(A, \star )\in \mathcal{C}$.
+It follows that by extending the operadic notion of \emph{arity splitting} in \cite[Section 2]{pei} so as to include the empty set our notion of NS-algebra can be extended to arbitrary operads.

-\begin{example} For associative algebras, the notion of an NS-algebra was first considered by Leroux~\cite{leroux}, who defined them as algebras $(A,\prec,\succ,\vee)$, satisfying the following 4 relations:

-We show how the relations are obtained from the associativity of $\bt$.
+\begin{example} As we already recalled in the introduction, the notion of an associative-NS-algebra was first considered by Leroux~\cite{leroux}, who defined them as algebras $(A,\prec,\succ,\vee)$, satisfying the 4 relations in \eqref{eq:assoc_NS}.
+We show how these relations are obtained from the associativity of $\bt$.
 First, take $\a0,\b0$ in $A_0$ and~$\c1$ in $A_1$.
 Then, by the associativity of $\bt$ and by (\ref{eq:boxtimes}),